 Sean D. Murphy teaches, writes, and practices in the fields of public international law and U.S. foreign relations law.

 Professor Murphy has published numerous articles on international law; his article on international environmental liability won the American Journal of International Law (AJIL) 1994 Deák Prize for best scholarship by a younger author.
 His book Humanitarian Intervention: The United Nations in an Evolving World Order won the 1997 American Society of International Law certificate for preeminent contribution to creative scholarship.
 His most recent books are International Law: Cases and Materials (7th ed.
 2019) (with Damrosch); Principles of International Law (3d ed.
 2018); International Law relating to Islands (2017); Foreign Relations and National Security Law: Cases, Materials and Simulations (5th ed.
 2017) (with Swaine and Wuerth); and Litigating War: Arbitration of Civil Injury by the Eritrea-Ethiopia Claims Commission (2013) (with Kidane and Snider).

 Professor Murphy is a Member of the U.N.
-International Law Commission, and was appointed its special rapporteur for crimes against humanity.
+International Law Commission, for which he served as its special rapporteur for crimes against humanity, and is a Member of L’Institut de Droit International.
 Professor Murphy served for ten years on the AJIL Board of Editors and, during 2018-20, as President of the American Society of International Law.